nss-day-cohort-17/gauntlet-brave-learning-technicians/README.md

 ##Gauntlet game

-#Time to use live or die while fighting orcs.
+#Time to live or die while fighting orcs.

 1. Enter your name
 1. Select a class